-This service is available to overseas callers, seven days a week (any time, except between 5 am and 6 am local time) for a range of self-service options.
-Remember to have your IRD number with you when you call.
+This service is available to overseas callers seven days a week (but please note we're closed between 5 am and 6 am each day, local time).
+Have your IRD number with you when you call.

 For access to individuals' personal information, such as account balances, you'll need to be enrolled for voice ID or have a personal identification number (PIN).
-You can enrol for voice ID by calling 64 4 910 6076 and reset an existing PIN by calling 64 4 978 0775.
+Enrol for voice ID by calling 64 4 910 6076 and reset an existing PIN by calling 64 4 978 0775.